Make-School-Courses/FEW-1.1-Web-Foundations/06-CSS-Layout-with-Grid/README.md

 - Design a grid for your site
   - Draw it on paper or use an application like Sketch
     - Stretch challenge:
-      - Draw three vesions of your grid
+      - Draw three versions of your grid
       - Consider different columns arrangements using 3 and 4
   - Identify the element that will be the grid container
   - Identify the grid items